gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I hate it when they do that,"
 Sindy muttered.

+Most of the doors they passed were closed, but not all.
+The rooms they could see into were full of parts: arms and legs, gears as big as Violet's head, propellors, and once, horribly, dozens of different kinds of mechanical eyes arranged neatly on a wall.
+She reached for Sindy's hand as they passed that one.
+The other girl gave hers a squeeze, then let go.

 "You will stay here,"
-Patient ordered as Z51 crowded them into a small room with a cot, a couch, a small desk, and no obvious means of escape.
+Patient ordered as Z51 finally crowded them into a small room with a cot, a couch, a small desk, and no obvious means of escape.

 "What about Captain Leung?"
 Violet asked.